-Prior to our simulation results, we can provide a preliminary and coarse-grained prediction based on the analytic results of a simple case: the stability analysis of an asynchronous Hopfield model with only one attractor state $\xi_i$ (one stored pattern) in which the thresholds $\theta_i = 0$, the states $\in \{-1,1\}$, $w_{i,j}$ restricted to $\in \{-1,1\}$ and the sign function is used for the node state dynamics\footnote{For this simple case we borrow notation from \citep{HertzKroghPalmer1991}}.
-Borrowing from \cite{HertzKroghPalmer1991}, we know that if the initial state $S_i$ is equivalent to the attractor state, $S_i = \xi_i$, then the system will likely not change.
+We now move on to the mathematical analysis of a idealized simple case, one that is directly relevant for the extent of effect phenomenon (described above): the stability analysis of an asynchronous Hopfield model with only one attractor state $\xi_i$ (one stored pattern or, if you will, one stored, stable attitude) in which the thresholds $\theta_i = 0$, the states $\in \{-1,1\}$, $w_{i,j}$ restricted to $\in \{-1,1\}$ and the sign function is used for the node state dynamics\footnote{For this simple case we borrow notation from \citep{HertzKroghPalmer1991}}.
+Borrowing from the mathematical results in \cite{HertzKroghPalmer1991}, we know that if the initial state $S_i$ is equivalent to the attractor state, $S_i = \xi_i$, then the system will likely not change.
 Further, if more than 1/2 of the nodes are correct, meaning more than 1/2 of $S_i = \xi_i$, then the system will likely settle to $\xi_i$ as the system will correct the incorrect bits in $S_i$.
 In reference to the \citeauthor{dalege2016} case, flipping one bit from $S_i$ would have near zero effect on the other nodes if the system was in or near its attractor state $\xi_i$.
-Finally, notice that flipping only one bit (from state $\xi_i$) would nearly guarantee, if you let the system evolve, that the bit would flip back to its original state the next time it was updated with probability 1 and, since no other bits would change, the system would settle to $\xi_i$.
-It is also true that if nearly 1/2 (or greater) of the bits were different from $\xi_i$, then the flipping of one bit $k$ would likely have an effect.
+Notice that flipping only one bit (from state $\xi_i$) would nearly guarantee, if you let the system evolve, that the bit would flip back to its original state the next time it was updated with probability 1 and, since no other bits would change, the system would settle to $\xi_i$.
+Finally, it is also true that if nearly 1/2 (or greater) of the bits were different from $\xi_i$, then the flipping of one bit $k$ would likely have an effect.
 Notice that the latter case is the only case that predicts perturbing one node would make a difference in the system state.

-What can we learn from this simple analytic case?
-The effect of flipping a bit depends on the state of the system.
-In this simple case, when the system is in or near its attractor, flipping a bit will have a near zero extent of effect.
-In fact, the system must be far from its attractor for the flip of one bit to have an effect.
+What can we learn from this idealized analytic case?
+The effect of flipping a bit can depend on the state of the system: When the system is in or near its attractor, flipping a bit will have a near zero extent of effect; and, the system must be far from its attractor for the flip of one bit to have an effect.